nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive.md

 For the installation of the Nuxeo Drive package on the server, please see the [Installation and Administration Guide]({{page space='admindoc' page='installation-and-administration'}}).

 {{/callout}}

-To be able to synchronize folders on your computer, you need to install the Nuxeo Drive client on your computer.
-We provide OS-specific installer for Mac OS X and Windows, available from the Nuxeo Drive tab of the Home.
-A Linux installer will come shortly.

 If you try to synchronize a folder and you haven't installed the Nuxeo Drive client yet or haven't provided your credentials to the Nuxeo Drive client, you are automatically directed to the Nuxeo Drive home tab to install it.